mushihao/cuda/nv_study/README.md

 # NV 3070 Test Results and Analysis
 ## 1. L2 byte mask findings from Nsight compute (l2_byte_mask_test.cu):

-### L1
+### Results

-Receives 131 sectors/131 reqs of global store but have 103 sector misses to L2. meaning L1 could temporarily store the data for a while, even we write 4 bytes each time.
+* L1: Receives 131 sectors/131 reqs of global store but have 103 sector misses to L2. meaning L1 could temporarily store the data for a while, even we write 4 bytes each time.

-### L2
+* L2

-* Load： 98 sectors/98 requests with 1.02% hit rate
+** Load： 98 sectors/98 requests with 1.02% hit rate

-* Store: 103 sectors/100 requests with 100% hit rate
+** Store: 103 sectors/100 requests with 100% hit rate

 ### Summary